vinigani01/vscode-debug-visualizer-py/README.md

 # vscode-debug-visualizer-py
-DebugVisualizer.py is a Python module that provides a collection of visualization classes for use with the VS Code Debug Visualizer extension.
+This is a Python module that provides a collection of visualization classes for use with the VS Code Debug Visualizer extension.
 It enables developers to create interactive visualizations of various data structures during debugging sessions without having to create JSON manually.

 ## Acknowledgements